doktorpuss/TeleBot/README.md

 ```

 The bot will connect to Telegram.
-If Google Calendar integration is enabled, it will automatically authenticate on first run.
+If Google Calendar integration is enabled, you have to do some authentication process to google (need web browser with HTML presentable) in the first run.

 ---